Amid uproar over her comments, Rep. Omar raises more than $800,000 in first quarter

 Breaking News Emails

-Rep. Ilhan Omar raised over $800,000 in the first three months of the year, putting her at the level of top fundraisers among House Democrats, as she was at the center of political controversies and accused of using anti-Semitic tropes about U.S. political support for Israel, according to campaign finance reports.
+Rep. Ilhan Omar raised more than $800,000 in the first three months of the year, putting her at the level of top fundraisers among House Democrats, while she was at the center of political controversies and accused of using anti-Semitic tropes about U.S. political support for Israel, according to campaign finance reports.

-Omar, who is both the first Somali-American and one of the first two Muslim women elected to Congress, raised about $832,000 in the first quarter according to her FEC report.
+Omar, who is both the first Somali American and one of the first two Muslim women elected to Congress, raised about $832,000 in the first quarter, according to her Federal Election Commission report.
 The amount pushes the Minnesota Democrat into the top rank of House Democratic fundraisers.

-About half of her total, $415,000, came from people who gave Omar less than $200, Politico reported, noting that more than $600,000 came from donors who sent her funds via ActBlue, a Democratic online fundraising platform.
+About half of her total, $415,000, came from people who gave Omar less than $200 each, Politico reported, noting that more than $600,000 came from donors who sent her funds via ActBlue, a Democratic online fundraising platform.

 The Omar campaign has $607,000 in cash on hand as of March 31, having spent $241,000 during the first months of 2019, according to the FEC report.